momentum-mod/docs/_posts/convars/2020-04-30-cl_crosshair_color.md

   - crosshair
   - color
   - alpha
-default_value: FF0000FF
+default_value: 255 0 0 255
 ---

 Set the crosshair's color.
-Accepts hex color value in format RRGGBBAA.
-If RRGGBB is supplied, alpha is set to 0x4B (75).
+Accepts color value in format RGBA.
+If RGB is supplied, alpha is set to 255.